The Other Side of the Mirror (album)

 The Other Side of the Mirror is the fourth solo studio album by American singer and songwriter Stevie Nicks.
-Released on May 11, 1989, through the Modern Records label, the album was recorded in Los Angeles, California, mixed in Buckinghamshire, England, and is loosely based around the theme of Lewis Carroll's novel Alice's Adventures in Wonderland (1865).
+Released on May 30, 1989, through the Modern Records label, the album was recorded in California, New York, and Buckinghamshire in England, and is loosely based around the theme of Lewis Carroll's novel Alice's Adventures in Wonderland (1865).

 The album was a commercial success.
-It reached No. 10 on the US Billboard 200, propelled by the hit single "Rooms on Fire" (US No. 16), and achieved Platinum status for selling in excess of one million units.
-The album reached No. 3 in the United Kingdom and was certified Gold there for sales in excess of 100,000 units.
+It reached No. 10 on the US Billboard 200, propelled by the hit single "Rooms on Fire" (US No. 16), and achieved Platinum status for selling in excess of one million copies.
+The album reached No. 3 in the United Kingdom and was certified Gold there for sales in excess of 100,000.
 The Other Side of the Mirror is Nicks' highest charting album to date in various European countries including Germany, the Netherlands, Sweden, and the United Kingdom.